-By the 1880s, Farmington consisted of just a few families and continued to have a school, in which church services were held.
+By the 1880s, Farmington consisted of just a few families and continued to have a school where church services were held.
 In 1897, an official church was built that continues to stand today.

 In 1910, Farmington boasted a general store, a blacksmith, telegraph and express facilities, and 46 people.
 The Farmington District 26 School was built in 1925, but at some point, it closed, as it is abandoned today.

-Over the next years, the primarily agricultural community began to decline and its post office closed in May 1940.
-Today, the small community still displays a number of homes and its historic Christian Church.
+Over the following years, the primarily agricultural community began to decline, and its post office closed in May 1940.
+Today, the small community still displays several homes and its historic Christian Church.